yugabyte/yugabyte-db/docs/content/preview/tutorials/AI/ai-langchain-openai.md

 ---
 title: How to Develop LLM Apps with LangChain, OpenAI and YugabyteDB
-headerTitle: Develop LLM Apps with LangChain, OpenAI and YugaybteDB
+headerTitle: Develop LLM Apps with LangChain, OpenAI, and YugaybteDB
 linkTitle: LangChain and OpenAI
 description: Learn to build context-aware LLM applications using LangChain and OpenAI.
 image: /images/tutorials/ai/icons/langchain-icon.svg